Prelf1992/mlops-template-repository/README.md

 * Commit 196: CI: Clean up component to improve user experience. at 2025-05-15 10:38:01
 * Commit 197: Chore: Refactor code in UI to ensure stability. at 2025-05-21 12:07:13
 * Commit 198: Build: Update documentation for algorithm for better maintainability. at 2025-05-22 14:03:00
+* Commit 199: Fix: Optimize performance of database for better readability. at 2025-05-23 13:52:11